rancher/charts/README.md

 1. On running `make CHART={CHART_NAME} prepare:

    After running the default prepare script to pull the chart from upstream and apply the patch, a new directory called `charts-crd` is also created alongside `charts`.
 This will represent your new CRD chart.
 Any CRDs located within the Rancher chart in `charts/crd/` will be relocated to `charts-crd/templates/` and a new `charts-crd/Chart.yaml` (with chart names `{CHART_NAME}-crd`) and `charts-crd/README.md` will be generated.
 The `charts-crd/Chart.yaml` and `charts/Chart.yaml` will also be updated with the relevant annotations used by Rancher to auto-install the CRD chart from Dashboard.

+   If you are using the `generateCRDChart.assumeOwnershipOfCRDs` flag, the CRDs will instead be located in `charts-crd/crd-manifest/*` and some additional resources (ConfigMap, Jobs, and RBAC resources) will be created in the `charts-crd/templates` directory instead.
+This option should only be enabled if the chart is expected to be deployed in a setting where all or a subset of your CRDs may or may not already exist, in which case your CRD chart may want to assume ownership of the CRDs to prevent a failure on deploy.

    In addition, a new file `charts/templates/validate-install-${CHART_NAME}-crd.yaml` will be added to your Rancher chart that is automatically configured to validate whether the CRDs that have been moved to the CRD chart are installed onto your cluster before trying to render the Rancher chart.
 For example, here is an error you might encounter if you try to install the Rancher chart first:

    ```